mkusnir/mkusnir/README.md

 ### Hi there, I'm Martin!

-I'm a first-year Computer Engineering student at the University of Waterloo, passionate about software development (particularly back-end and open-source), mountain biking and skiing.
+I'm a second-year Computer Engineering student at the University of Waterloo, passionate about software development (particularly back-end and open-source), mountain biking and skiing.
 <!--
 Currently, I'm looking for Fall 2021 internship opportunities.-->